 Q3 2020 US AVOD Consumer Deep Dive The Roku Channel, Pluto TV, Tubi TV and IMDb TV

 The 20,000 Foot View: Ad-supported video on demand (AVOD) continues to lag behind subscription video on demand (SVOD) in a US market still heavily focused on paid subscriptions.
-AVOD weekly active engagement grew steadily in XXX 2020, and across all leading four AVOD services between XXX to XXX 2020.
+AVOD weekly active engagement grew steadily in 2020, and across all leading four AVOD services between to 2020.
 However, while US AVOD users show greater receptiveness to relevant ads, overall they show a lower tolerance for ad engagement.
 The current audience is both digitally savvy and niche, making traditional TV ad engagement strategies difficult to implement on streaming platforms.
 However, this presents a positioning opportunity for AVOD services as a conduit for hard-to-reach streaming audiences.
 With AVOD users under-indexing for income and over-indexing for unemployment, the overall direction of the economy will have the biggest negative impact on AVOD weekly active use (WAU) growth in the US over the short-term future.

-- All four leading US AVOD services experienced WAU growth between XXX to XXX XXX of Roku Channel weekly active users (WAUs) stop paying attention when TV show ads appear, eight percentage points above the consumer XXX of Roku Channel WAUs skip video ads online, six percentage points above the consumer XXX of Pluto TV WAUs do not want ads in paid video services, five percentage points above the consumer average
+- All four leading US AVOD services experienced WAU growth between to of Roku Channel weekly active users (WAUs) stop paying attention when TV show ads appear, eight percentage points above the consumer of Roku Channel WAUs skip video ads online, six percentage points above the consumer of Pluto TV WAUs do not want ads in paid video services, five percentage points above the consumer average

-- All four leading AVOD service WAUs over-index for receptiveness to relevant XXX of Pluto TV WAUs pay for a monthly subscription for more than one video service, XXX percentage points above the consumer average
+- All four leading AVOD service WAUs over-index for receptiveness to relevant of Pluto TV WAUs pay for a monthly subscription for more than one video service, percentage points above the consumer average

 MIDiA classifies AVOD services as providing streaming ad-monetised long-form TV content, for which users set up free accounts to access.
 While some of these services provide additional paid subscription and download services, the core proposition remains subscription-free.